Guiding

 Home » Birdwatching » Guiding

-The guides at Rancho are bilingual, experienced, and knowledgeable birders and wildlife enthusiasts with a real passion for what they do.
-They strive to provide the best possible experience for visitors and are used to accommodating the wishes of each client, from beginning birders and general wildlife watchers to dedicated target listers.
-Each of them are passionate birdwatchers and when not guiding are most likely to be found out in the field.
+Our guides at Rancho Naturalista are bilingual (English/Spanish), experienced, highly knowledgeable birders and wildlife enthusiasts with a genuine passion for what they do.
+They are dedicated to providing the best experience for every guest and are skilled at accommodating a wide range of interests—from beginning birders and general wildlife watchers to dedicated listers and photographers.
+When not guiding, our guides are most often found in the field, pursuing their own birding and deepening their expertise.

 Mercedes Alpízar

-Mercedes grew up in the Turrialba area where her passion for wildlife and love of nature began at a very early age.
-She graduated in Ecological Tourism and studied English at the University of Costa Rica in 2012.
-She started guiding at Rancho in 2016.
-In 2017, she embarked upon a Big Year in Costa Rica reaching 707 bird species and receiving Costa Rica Birding Hotspots “Birder of the Year”.
-Currently, she guides full-time at Rancho Naturalista and also runs her non-profit organization “Proyecto Niños y Aves”, developing environmental education workshops for children in rural schools of the country.
+Mercedes grew up in the Turrialba area, where her passion for wildlife and love of nature began at an early age.
+She holds a degree in Ecological Tourism and studied English at the University of Costa Rica in 2012.
+Mercedes began guiding at Rancho Naturalista in 2016.

 Steven Montenegro